Pankajkumar34/getEmptyFields/README.md

-# getEmptyFields
+# get_input_empty_fields

-`getEmptyFields` is a simple utility function designed to handle multiple empty input fields for validation purposes.
+`get_input_empty_fields` is a simple utility function designed to handle multiple empty input fields for validation purposes.
 It accepts an object (input names) as a parameter and returns an array of input names that have empty values.